Skip to main content

 Wayatinah Lakeside Caravan Park is a family-oriented caravan park with 28 powered sites and 54 unpowered sites available for casual camping.

-The Park amenities include toilets, showers, clothes washing and drying facilities, a generous outdoor toddlers pool and solar heated 30 m swimming pool (open from late December to until March), enclosed tennis court, newly built camp kitchen (currently being fitted out), an indoor shelter with a wood heater, BBQ and TV plus a private boat ramp for fishing.
-We also have a number of BMX tracks to keep the kids occupied.
+The Park amenities include toilets, showers, clothes washing and drying facilities, a generous outdoor toddlers pool and solar heated 30 m swimming pool (open from late December to until March), enclosed tennis court, newly built camp kitchen, an indoor shelter with a wood heater, BBQ and TV plus a private boat ramp for fishing.

 Tarraleah Caravan Park (open Dec-April inclusive)